rofe-dl/emotion-recognition-ensemble-learning/README.md

 # Emotion Recognition from Speech & Text using Ensemble Learning

-Code for our thesis (CSE400) where we tried multimodal emotion recognition from speech and lexical features using an ensemble of different classifiers on the IEMOCAP dataset.
+Code for our thesis (CSE400) where we tried multimodal emotion recognition from speech and text features using an ensemble of different classifiers on the IEMOCAP dataset.
 For that, we tried different hetergoneneous ensemble learning techniques to compare and find the best ensemble.
 We covered the following techniques:

 * Hard Voting
 * Soft Voting